microsoft/onnxruntime/BUILD.md

  - The path to the CUDA installation must be provided via the CUDA_PATH environment variable, or the `--cuda_home parameter`.
  - The path to the CUDNN installation (include the `cuda` folder in the path) must be provided via the CUDNN_PATH environment variable, or `--cudnn_home parameter`.
 The CUDNN path should contain `bin`, `include` and `lib` directories.
- - The path to the CUDNN bin directory must be added to the PATH environment variable so that cudnn64_7.so is found.
+ - The path to the CUDNN bin directory must be added to the PATH environment variable so that libcudnn.so is found.

-- The path to TensorRT installation must be provided via the TRT_PATH environment variable or the `--tensorrt_home parameter`.
+- The path to TensorRT installation must be provided via the `--tensorrt_home parameter`.

 You can build from source on Linux by using the following cmd from the onnxruntime directory:

 ```
-./build.sh --cudnn_home /usr --cuda_home <path to folder for libcudd*.so> /usr/local/cuda --usr_tensorrt --tensorrt_home <path to TensorRT home> (Linux)
+./build.sh --cudnn_home /usr/lib/x86_64-linux-gnu/ --cuda_home <path to folder for libcudd*.so> /usr/local/cuda --usr_tensorrt --tensorrt_home <path to TensorRT home> (Linux)

 ```